From LONG ISLAND – by Ann Parry (ann-parry.com)

 I’ve been going to Mohonk Mountain House for over ten years for their mid-March murder mystery weekends.

-Being avid mystery fans, my friends Carolle and Diane and I started going decades ago to murder mystery dinners and weekends – including in NYC brownstones and Thayer House at West Point.
+Being avid mystery fans, my friends CAROLLE BENDLE and DIANE MEISTRELL and I started going decades ago to murder mystery dinners and weekends – including in a NYC brownstone and at Thayer House in West Point.
 So I guess it was inevitable we’d go to Mohonk’s world-famous murder mystery weekends.

-Since then both of my daughters have joined me for exciting Murder Mystery Weekends at Mohonk.
+Since then both of my daughters Sue and Laurie have joined me for exciting Murder Mystery Weekends at Mohonk.

 Official site: Mohonk Mountain House